Miyuru-Bhashitha-amarasiri/kong/CONTRIBUTING.md

 ## Code style

-In order to ensure a healthy and consistent codebase, we ask of you that you respect the adopted code style.
+In order to ensure a healthy and consistent codebase, we ask that you respect the adopted code style.
 This section contains a non-exhaustive list of preferred styles for writing Lua.
-It is opinionated, but follows the code styles of OpenResty and, by association, Nginx.
+It is opinionated but follows the code styles of OpenResty and, by association, Nginx.
 OpenResty or Nginx contributors should find themselves at ease when contributing to Kong.